eiBoard-Company/eiBoard/testPlan.md

 Testing serves to ensure that the written code does what it is intended to do, so users will be able to enjoy the best app version possible.
 Testing is an integral part of ensuring that eiBoard is of high quality, meets user requirements, and functions as intended, making it an essential component of the development process.

 Testing can help identify defects, errors, and bugs early in the development process, making it easier and less expensive to fix these issues.
-It can also help ensure that the application is reliable, efficient, and user-friendly, leading to a better user experience and increased user satisfaction.
+It can also help ensure that the application is reliable and efficient, leading to a better user experience and increased user satisfaction.

 In our case testing is very important as the application serves as an important tool for users to manage their schedules and tasks.
 Any errors or bugs in the application could result in incorrect or missing information, leading to confusion and potential negative consequences.
 Additionally, the application relies on multiple subsystems and APIs, making thorough testing even more critical to ensure that all parts of the application are working together seamlessly.